SC Johnson invests in environmental research to understand sustainability trends and beliefs, and how they affect consumers.

 You know that feeling when your instincts tell you a change is needed, but you don’t know how to convince everyone else?
 So do we, especially when it comes to the environment and making sustainable choices.
 SC Johnson has been working to promote advances for decades.
 But sometimes the biggest challenge is getting everyone to agree on what needs to happen.

-That’s where it’s important to understand people’s thoughts.
-It's why we’ve long been a proponent, and supporter, of research about environmental perceptions and behaviors.
+That is where it is important to understand people’s thoughts.
+It is why we have long been a proponent, and supporter, of research about environmental perceptions and behaviours.

 Here are some of the insights it turned up:

 By sponsoring this research, we were able to explore perceptions about environmental behaviours, and how we might be able to encourage positive choices.
 These insights helped fuel efforts such as our , to make the case for refilling, and our 2013 launch of .

 As our Chairman and CEO, Fisk Johnson, explained, “To move the needle even further, all parties – government, businesses and consumers – need to continue to take responsibility and action.
 For SC Johnson, this means working hard to find new ways to help families make greener choices.”

 Soon after that study, we sponsored another major research effort focusing on consumer attitudes, motivations and behaviours – this time at the global level.

 The Regeneration Roadmap was a collaborative venture launched by GlobeScan and SustainAbility with the goal of creating an outline for sustainable development in the coming years.
 It focused on mobilising the private sector to improve sustainability strategy, increase credibility and catalyse greater results.